weiweitong/MachineLearning/README.md

 # Theory
-The theory directory is talking about the basic machine learning skills.
+The Theory directory is talking about the basic machine learning skills.

+# genetic algorithm
+use genetic algorithm to solve the problem of TSP

-# Deep Learning
+# Mathine Learning

+include the MNIST and ResNet Medical Image Recognition

+use multiple GPU

 deep learning in action with pytorch

-使用了多个GPU，做了前置优化